Agentic-Trust-Layer/agentic-trust/apps/name-validation/README.md

 4. **Validation**: For each request:
    - Gets agent information using the core library
-   - Validates the agent's ENS name exists using `getAgentIdentityByName`
+   - Validates the agent's name exists using `getAgentIdentityByName`
-   - Verifies the ENS name resolves to the agent's account address using `getAgentAccountByName`
+   - Verifies the name resolves to the agent's account address using `getAgentAccountByName`
    - Checks that the resolved address matches the agent's account address

 5. **Response**: If validation passes, submits a validation response with score 100 using `validationResponse`.